bkrem/msc-thesis/OUTLINE.md

 - List of Requirements
 - Use Cases
 - System Manual (README from Github)
+    - Dependencies
+    - booting a chain instance
+    - booting the node service
+    - Issuing requests to the API
+    - ...
+    - shutting down
 - User Manual (derive from Help/FAQ page)
 - test results
 - List of API endpoints